 Send to option, which appears in the right-click context menu is one of the oldest features in Windows 10.
-Typically, you will see the "send to" option when you right-click on a file or folder.
+Typically, you will see the “send to” option when you right-click on a file or folder.
+Follow the below steps to add custom folders to the send to menu in Windows 10.

 The default “send to” menu has destinations like Bluetooth device, compressed folder, desktop shortcut, fax recipient, mail recipient, etc. You will also see the removable device too if it is plugged in.